-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with age and type of the property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.

 Chimney breasts and fireplaces

 Repair category 1

-Notes There is a fireplace installed within the property incorporating modern living flame gas fire.
-It should be emphasised that the flues were not checked or appliance tested.
-Other fireplaces have been blocked and we assume adequately vented.
+Notes There is an open fireplace within the livingroom.
+It should be emphasised that the flues were not checked.
+Other fireplaces have been blocked and assumed adequately vented.